vectorgrp/sil-kit/README.rst

 Build) and is provided in pre-built form with the SIL Kit packages.

 The SIL Kit source and documentation is licensed under a permissable open source license, see LICENSE file.
+For licenses of third party dependencies, see `ThirdParty/LICENSES.rst`.

 Getting Started - GIT Clone
 ----------------------------------------